Back to top

 This statement, and the references therein, means that the EU scientific review concluded that there are uses of paraquat, following good agricultural practice, which will not have any harmful effects on human or animal health or on groundwater, or have any unacceptable influence on the environment.
 This decision allowed for continued registration of paraquat products in EU countries.
 The decision was subject to compliance with various requirements, including a stewardship program for operator safety and a monitoring program for operator health and wildlife incidents.

-The review report and regulatory decision are available here
+The EU review report and EU regulatory decision are available here

 • In 2003, paraquat was reviewed under a periodic re-evaluation of toxicology under the Joint FAO/WHO Meeting on Pesticide Residues (JMPR).
 Its toxicological properties were evaluated and the acceptable daily intake (ADI) of paraquat was established.
 This allows an assessment of consumer safety to be made.